“Get the inside right. The outside will fall into place.”

 A client wrote me and from her email, it was clear that she was in a desperate place.
 She wants a new career – the current one is making her very unhappy.
 It’s unfulfilling and boring, and she feels desperate to do something else with her life.
 There’s a sense of urgency there.
 She wants it as soon as possible – yesterday would be good!

 I understand that so well.

 I remember so clearly a difficult day just soon after I started my healing practice.
-I had resigned from my work as a computer programmer and was earning virtually no income with my practice yet.
+Having resigned from my work as a computer programmer, I was earning virtually no income with my practice yet.
 I was so frustrated because I had all these new healing tools and skills… and no-one to use it on.

 All my talents really love supporting others – so to have no clients, no-one to support, was very difficult.
 I felt worthless, like I had no value – and that the only way I could demonstrate my value as a person, would be to have clients and use my talents.